yigithankarabulut/GoBlogPage/README.md

 # Golang-BlogPage
-net/http ve httprouter kullanarak geliştirdiğim bir blog sitesi

-Backend öğrenmeye go ile başladım.
-Bu repo bu yolda yapmış olduğum ilk proje.
-Bir freebootstrap indirip backendini yazmaya çalıştım.
-Db olarak gorm ve mysql kullandım projeyi db connection ı sağladıktan sonra go run main.go yazarak çalıştırabilirsiniz.
+I started learning backend with go.
+This repo is the first project I have done on this road.
+I tried to download a freebootstrap and write its backend.
+I used gorm and mysql as db.
+After providing db connection, you can run the project by typing go run main.go.